jonnonz1/nz-statute-book/acts/public/2004/crown-entities-act-2004.md

 ### Subpart 3 — Miscellaneous provisions

 ### 131 Application of Ombudsmen Act 1975 and Official Information Act 1982
-(1) The Ombudsmen Act 1975 is amended by inserting, in Part 2 of Schedule 1, in their appropriate alphabetical order, the name of every Crown entity that is named in Schedule 1 or Schedule 2 of this Act (other than the Police Complaints Authority).
+(1) The Ombudsmen Act 1975 is amended by inserting, in Part 2 of Schedule 1, in their appropriate alphabetical order, the name of every Crown entity that is named in Schedule 1 or Schedule 2 of this Act (other than the Independent Police Conduct Authority).
-(2) The Ombudsmen Act 1975 is further amended by inserting in Part 2 of Schedule 1, in its appropriate alphabetical order, the item Crown entities within the meaning of section 7 of the Crown Entities Act 2004 (other than the Police Complaints Authority).
+(2) The Ombudsmen Act 1975 is further amended by inserting in Part 2 of Schedule 1, in its appropriate alphabetical order, the item Crown entities within the meaning of section 7 of the Crown Entities Act 2004 (other than the Independent Police Conduct Authority).

 ### 132 Review of Crown entity's operations and performance
 (1) A responsible Minister may review the operations and performance of a Crown entity at any time.